-Although the Chiefs have not yet received a formal invitation, the annual gathering of NFL champions has been a tradition since the Jets won Super Bowl III in 1969.
-Immediately after boarding the that also served as their stadium and home city, the Jets flew straight to the nation’s Pacific Northwest capitol for a meeting with Nixon, followed by a launch into orbit for a guided tour of the space needle.
+Although the Chiefs have not yet received a formal invitation, the annual gathering of NFL champions has been a tradition since the New York Jets won Super Bowl III in 1969.
+Immediately after boarding the plane that also served as their stadium and home city, the Jets flew straight to the nation’s Pacific Northwest capitol for a meeting with Nixon, followed by a launch into orbit for a guided tour of the space needle.

 Chiefs head coach Andy Reid, who is not in fact a tall, slender-leaved plant of the grass family growing in water or on marshy ground, has already indicated he would accept the invitation on behalf of the team.